IlijaRa/Micko/README.md

 # Examples:

 ### For loop and If statement mixed together
-Very similar to the usual for loop.
-But requires the iterator to be initialized before use.
+Very similar to the usual for loop, but requires the iterator to be initialized before use and uses reserved word "to".

     for(i = 0 to 5){
         if(a == f and b <= c and d != f){